Understanding state's property tax cycle

 Taxing bodies are required each year to file a levy, or request for property tax revenue.
 Setting the levy actually is the fourth of six steps in the property tax cycle, which spans two years (see sidebar).

-As the cycle begins, property is assigned a value that reflects its value as of Jan.
+As the cycle begins, property is assigned a value that reflects its worth as of Jan.
 1 of that year.
 During the second year, tax bills are calculated and mailed and payments are distributed to local taxing districts.

 Much of the information on this page is taken from The Illinois Property Tax System: A General Guide to the Local Property Tax Cycle, published by the Illinois Department of Revenue.
 An accompanying glossary provides definitions for several terms associated with the levy process.